saisito/neutron_gamma_2025/README.md

 The repository contains the following main files and directories:

 ```
+ale/                      # Directory containing the preconfigured Python virtual environment with all required dependencies installed.
+To run scripts, use the `python` command.
 AmBe/                     # Directory for downloaded experimental data files
 filtered_AmBe_pure/       # Directory for neutron and gamma pulses in the selected energy range for pure water
 filtered_AmBe_salt/       # Directory for neutron and gamma pulses in the selected energy range for NaCl solution